Plagiocephaly Cranial Bands in Phoenix

 When does a child need a cranial helmet?

-If a flat surface on your baby’s head hasn’t improved in four months, a doctor will likely advise a helmet.
+A doctor will likely advise a helmet if a flat surface on your baby’s head hasn’t improved in four months.
 For older children, treatment commonly starts at ages five and six when the child’s head still needs proper shaping.

-Children with plagiocephaly, brachycephaly, or scaphocephaly and are less than a year old may be prescribed helmet therapy.
-But bear in mind, not all infants are candidates for the treatment and must be thoroughly discussed with your child’s doctor.
+Children with plagiocephaly, brachycephaly, or scaphocephaly who are less than a year old may be prescribed helmet therapy.
+But remember that not all infants are candidates for the treatment and must be thoroughly discussed with your child’s doctor.

 How long does it take for a cranial helmet to work?